Impact Investing for African children and their nutrition.

 1. Nutrition-sensitive investing approach

-2. Development of a Nutrition Impact Investing Framework
+2. Development of Nutrition Impact Investing Principles

 3. Provision of technical support to SMEs